 When cleaning is in progress, signage must be appropriately displayed (e.g. 'use of Wet floor' signs).
-Cleaning equipment is handled and stored in a safe manner at all times.
+Cleaning equipment is always handled and stored in a safe manner.

 All chemicals are correctly stored, maintained, labelled, and used in accordance with the manufacturers' instructions.
 Safety Data Sheets (SDS) are available for all chemicals used at the facility.